carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_prometheus/README.md

 **GOAL:**
 Trident 20.01.1 introduced metrics that can be integrated into Prometheus.
-Going through this scenario at this point will be interesting as you will actually see the metrics evolve with all the labs.
+Going through this task at this point will be interesting as you will actually see the metrics evolve with all the labs.

-You can either follow this scenario or go through the following link:
+You can either follow this task or go through the following link:
 <https://netapp.io/2020/02/20/a-primer-on-prometheus-trident/>

 **Pre-requisites:**